confluentinc/tutorials/deserialization-errors/ksql/README.md

 {"id": "1a076a64-4a84-40cb-a2e8-2190f3b37465", "timestamp": "2020-01-15 02:30:30", "enabled": "true"}
 ```

-Next, select `ksqlDB` in the lefthand navigation.
+Next, select `ksqlDB` in the left-hand navigation.

 The cluster may take a few minutes to be provisioned.
 Once its status is `Up`, click the cluster name and scroll down to the editor.